c-kiplimo/c-kiplimo/README.md

 I am a **Backend Engineer and Open Source Developer** with 5+ years of experience building APIs, distributed systems, and cloud-native applications.
 I specialize in **Java, Kotlin, and Python**, with hands-on expertise in designing **scalable microservices, CI/CD pipelines, and event-driven architectures**.

-I am passionate about **open-source, automation, and sharing knowledge** through projects, blogging, and technical talks.
+I am passionate about **open-source, automation, and sharing knowledge** through projects and blogging.

 ---